int2code/a2bridge/docs/userguide/json.md

 Number of the up slots coming to the device.

 ### SlaveConfiguration
 Contains the table of the slave configurations.
 Each slave configuration should contain following properties:

+#### Node
-- Node - Node number.
+Node number.
 The order of the node counting from 0

+#### DnSlots
-- DnSlots - Number of channels forwarded downward.
+Number of channels forwarded downward.

+#### LocalDnSlots
-- LocalDnSlots - Number of the slots coming from the upper-node consumed by the current node.
+Number of the slots coming from the upper-node consumed by the current node.

+#### UpSlots
-- UpSlots - Number of slots forwarded upward.
+Number of slots forwarded upward.

+#### LocalUpSlots
-- LocalUpSlots - number of slots produced by current node.
+Number of slots produced by current node.
 The number of slots send up to the upper node (to master direction) is equal to UpSlots + LocalUpSlots

+#### PowerConfig
-- PowerConfig - Power configuration.
-Can be set to one of those values:
-  **High** or **Low**
+Power configuration.
+Can be set to one of those values: **High** or **Low**

+#### CableLength
-- CableLength - Length of the cable to the upper node.
+Length of the cable to the upper node.

+#### ConfigureTDM
-- ConfigureTDM - If this option is set the slave TDM configuration will be set by a2bridge.
+If this option is set the slave TDM configuration will be set by A2Bridge.
 Can be set to False if the node is configured by itself.

+#### TdmTxLines
-- TdmTxLines - number of TDM TX lines coming from the node (from A2B transceiver to the slave µC)
+Number of TDM TX lines coming from the node (from A2B transceiver to the slave µC)

+#### TdmRxLines
-- TdmRxLines - number of TDM RX lines coming to the node (from slave µC to slave A2B transceiver)
+Number of TDM RX lines coming to the node (from slave µC to slave A2B transceiver)

+#### TDMMode
-- TDMMode - TDM mode.
+TDM mode.
 Should be set to the one of the following values:
-  **TDM2, TDM4, TDM8, TDM12, TDM16, TDM20, TDM24, TDM32.** TDMx is a
+**TDM2, TDM4, TDM8, TDM12, TDM16, TDM20, TDM24, TDM32.**
-  property which describes the number of channels in one TDM frame.
+TDMx is a property which describes the number of channels in one TDM frame.

+#### TDMOptions
-- TDMOptions - Additional TDM configuration.
+Additional TDM configuration.
 This is the table of flags used for TDM communication.

-  - ### EARLY
+##### EARLY
-SYNC pin changes one cycle before the MSB of data
+SYNC pin changes one cycle before the MSB of data channel 0
-    channel 0

-  - ### ALT
+##### ALT
-When not set SYNC pin is active for one BCLK cycle at the
-    start of each sampling period, otherwise SYNC is active for 50% of sampling period
+When not set SYNC pin is active for one BCLK cycle at the start of each sampling period, otherwise SYNC is active for 50% of sampling period

 ![image_alt](assets/image4.png)

-- ### INV
+##### INV
 Invert Sync signal.
 When set falling edge of sync references the first channel otherwise it is rising edge.

-- ### RXBCLKINV
+##### RXBCLKINV
 When this flag is set DRX signal is sampled on falling edge of BCLK.

-- ### TXBCLKINV
+##### TXBCLKINV
 When this flag is set DTX pin is changed on the falling edge of BCLK.

-- ### TDMSS
+##### TDMSS
 when this flag is set the slaves TDM slot length is 16 bits; 32 bits otherwise

-- ### INTERLEAVE
+##### INTERLEAVE
 When this option is set, the channels are interleaved between TDM lines.

 ![image_alt](assets/image5.png)

-### A2BSlaveConfig
+## A2BSlaveConfig
 contains the following options used when A2BRole set to Slave:

+#### TdmRxChannels
-- TdmRxChannels - number of TDM RX channels (from A2B transceiver to slave µC)
+Number of TDM RX channels (from A2B transceiver to slave µC)

+#### TdmTxChannels
-- TdmTxChannels - number of TDM TX channels (from slave µC to A2B transceiver)
+Number of TDM TX channels (from slave µC to A2B transceiver)